 For the year ended September 30, 2018, the Company accrued administrative expenses of \$2.1 million, including \$0.4 million of general and administrative expenses.
 Of the accrued administrative expenses of \$2.1 million for the year ended September 30, 2018, \$0.2 million was due to the Former Administrator for administrative expenses incurred prior to October 17, 2017 and \$1.9 million was due to Oaktree Administrator.
-For the year ended September 30, 2017, the Company accrued administrative expenses of \$4.3 million, including \$2.1 million of general and administrative expenses, which was due to the Former Administrator.
-For the year ended September 30, 2016, the Company accrued administrative expenses of \$4.0 million, including \$2.1 million of general and administrative expenses, which was due to the Former Administrator.
+For the year ended September 30, 2017, the Company accrued administrative expenses of \$4.3 million, including \$2.1 million of general and administrative expenses, which was due to the Former Administrative expenses of \$4.0 million, including \$2.1 million of general and administrative expenses, which was due to the Former Administrator.